pkardas/notes/books/cracking-coding-interview/notes.md

   proprietary systems (e.g. Google Maps).
 If you are going to ask a question that sounds "scary", make sure you really reassure candidates that it doesn't require the knowledge that they think it does.
 - Offer positive reinforcement.
 You want candidates to feel comfortable.
 A candidate who is nervous will perform poorly, and it doesn't mean that they aren't good.
-Moreover, a good candidate who has a negative reaction to you or tgo the company is less likely to accept an offer - and they may dissuade their friends from interviewing/accepting as well.
+Moreover, a good candidate who has a negative reaction to you or to the company is less likely to accept an offer - and they may dissuade their friends from interviewing/accepting as well.
   No matter how poorly a candidate is doing, there is always something they got right.
 Find a way to infuse some positivity into the interview.